404brainnotfind/portfolio/README.md

 3. Run `pelican-quickstart` to initialize your Pelican project
 4. Answer the prompts to configure your site:
    - Enter your name as the author
-   - Set the title for your website (e.g., "Professional Portfolio")
+   - Set the title for your website (e.g., "Portfolio")
    - URL Prefix: https://YourGitHubUsername.github.io/Portfolio
    - Enable GitHub Pages: Type Y
    - Press Enter for the rest prompts to use default values.